entropiae/karlseguin.github.com/_posts/2013-4-25-An-Interview-Question-Too-Many-Developers-Get-Wrong.md

 Then we ask for another option.
 Again, most people will answer that you could sort and do a binary search. (some will suggest putting it into a hashtable, which is fine, but we'll get them to give us the sort+binary search answer anyways).

-Next comes the big question: *What factors influence which approach, between a linear scan and a sort+binary search, you should pick?*
+Next comes the big question: *What factors influence which approach, between a linear scan and a sort+binary search, you should pick for an unsorted array?*

 Can you guess what most people answer?
 What's the correct answer (there's more than 1 factor)?